root-project/web/blog/_posts/2022-04-01-code-horsepower-f1.md

 - If you enable "testing" flag in CMake, adapt "Timeout" in "Tools", "Options", "Testing".
 - Be sure that the option "CTest" is active under "Active Frameworks" of that same menu.
 - Optional: Check that "Tools", "Text editor", "Completion", "Enable Doxygen blocks" is enabled.
 - Optional: Under "Tools", "Options", "Build&Run", "Custom Output Parsers", "Add", "Warning", specify the pattern `(.*) at line (\d+) of file (.*)` and order 3,2,1.
 "Apply", "Ok".
-Activae it under "Projects", "Build Settings", on the bottom.
+Activate it under "Projects", "Build Settings", on the bottom.
 - Optional: Install [a spellchecker plugin](https://github.com/CJCombrink/SpellChecker-Plugin) by unzipping the release file into your QtCreator installation folder.
 Configure then your dictionary under "Tools", "Options", "Spellchecker".
 - Clone the [ROOT git repository](https://github.com/root-project/root/) and open main CMakeLists.txt with QtCreator
 - Optional: configure your default's "Kit" build directory to e.g. ~/builds/